Getting started

 macro, certain parts of the source code could be included or

-excluded in compilation.
-They can also enable or disable optional dependencies.
+also enable or disable optional dependencies.

 librust-foo+feather-dev, encoding its "feather" feature.
 A package who